Properadic coformality of spheres: Coformality of based loop spaces of spheres

-Note that $\calL^0\g_A/\calL^1\g_A$ is nothing but the convolution algebra governing $A_\infty$-algebras on $(A,d_A)$, since it has exactly the operations with one output.
-Therefore we have the following characterization of $\calL^0$-rigidity. \begin{proposition} A $\calY^{(n)}$-algebra $(H,\varphi_*)$ is $\calL^0$-rigid, in the sense of \cref{def:Lrigidity}, if and only if the corresponding associative algebra structure on $H$ is intrinsically formal. \end{proposition}

-Finally, note that the differential on every graded piece of $\mathcal{L}$ is given by taking necklace bracket with the $A_\infty$-structure $\mu$, which is the usual differential on $CH^*_{(\ell)}(A)$.
+and $\calL$ satisfies (2) of \cref{ass:gradings}.
+We note that the differential on every graded piece $\gr_\mathcal{L}^{\ell-1} \g^{\psi}_A$ is given by taking necklace bracket with the $A_\infty$-structure $\mu$, which is the usual differential on $CH^*_{(\ell)}(A)$.
 In other words, unraveling all the degree shifts, we find that for every $\ell \geqslant 3$ we have an isomorphism of complexes

 and for $\ell = 2$ we have an injection

 given by the inclusion of elements of total arity $\geqslant 3$.